payment-gateway.app Docs

 On first run, deploy.sh creates .env from the template and exits so you can configure it before the actual deployment.

-Step 3: Configure the Environment
+Step 3: Configure The Environment

 Edit docker-compose/.env: